 Why not mix fitness with technology?
 It can only enhance a workout!
 If you’re looking for gifts for the fitness lover in your life who is also is enamored with technology, this gift guide will get you where you need to be.

 The Gripster is an iPad case with a patented Smart Handle with 360-degree rotation, allowing for multiple viewing angles.
 This would be perfect for someone following a yoga video at home.
 The Gripster from Native Union comes in a variety of colors and allows the at-home fitness buff the ease of flowing into poses, all while keeping an eye on the video.
-(Native Union, $50)
+(Amazon, $20)

-You don’t want your loved one out simply spinning her wheels, do you?
-The Edge 200 is a GPS-enabled bike computer that tracks time, distance, speed, location and calories burned.
-The Edge 200 comes with a bike mount and is easy to use.
-It's great for training or everyday rides.
-Riders can even challenge times on previous rides via the Courses feature.
-(Garmin, $130)
+You don’t want your loved ones out simply spinning their wheels, do you?
+The Edge 510 is the most current GPS-enabled bike computer in the Edge family that tracks time, distance, speed, location and calories burned.
+It comes with a bike mount and is easy to use.
+It's great product for training or everyday rides.
+Cyclists can even challenge times on previous rides using the Courses feature.
+(Amazon, $330)

 Orbit freeze jacket

 This jacket is not only great to look at, but it's great to wear in cold temps.
 The Orbit Freeze Jacket is made using omni-heat thermal reflective technology that helps regulate your temperature by reflecting and retaining the warmth your body generates, while dissipating moisture and excess heat to keep you comfy.
 A flattering fit that comes in five colors and provides a bunch of comfort.(Amazon, $125)